A manufactured home park tenancy agreement needs to be in writing to be valid.

 Many different structures — including manufactured homes not built to code or structures that aren’t typically considered to be manufactured homes — could fall under this definition.
 In deciding whether a structure is a manufactured home, an arbitrator will look at all of the surrounding circumstances.

-“When my husband and I retired four years ago, we moved out of our apartment and into a mobile home park.
+“With traditional home ownership feeling out of reach, my husband and I started searching for more affordable options.
+After weighing the pros and cons, we decided to move into a mobile home park.
 We’ve made this our new home, so we were caught by surprise when our landlord — totally out of the blue — tried to evict us last month.
-He argued that since we only had a 'licence to occupy,' he had the right to ask us to leave without notice.
+He argued that since we only had a “licence to occupy,” he had the right to ask us to leave without notice.
 We took the matter to a hearing, and the arbitrator decided that we had a tenancy agreement.
 Now, we have 12 months to sort out a new plan before we need to leave.”

 In BC, there’s a law that applies specifically to manufactured home park tenancies.
 Under this law, manufactured home owners who rent a site in a manufactured home park have certain legal rights.